SkyRats/skyrats-workplace/README.md

  > To make sure everything is set right, it is recommended that you reboot your sistem.

 ## Build ROS 2 Workspace
-This section shows how create a ROS 2 workspace.
-The `px4_ros_com` and `px4_msg` packages are cloned to a workspace folder:

 We created a workspace to have our environment all setup and it's time to build it:

 ```bash